African Union

 As noted above, there is currently no comprehensive federal legislation in the US that directly regulates AI.
 Accordingly, there are currently no specific or unique federal obligations imposed on developers, users, operators and/or deployers of AI systems.
 However, developers, users, operators and deployers of AI systems should anticipate that existing law will apply to any regulated activity that uses AI, and consult legal counsel about the potential liabilities that may arise.
 While potentially novel, the use of AI does not per se provide a shield from the application of existing law.

 As noted above, there is currently no comprehensive legislation in the US that directly regulates AI.
-However, the White House Executive Order on AI and proposed legislation at the federal and state level generally seeks to address the following issues:
+However, proposed legislation at the federal and state level generally seeks to address the following issues:

 As noted above, there is currently no comprehensive legislation in the US that directly regulates AI.
 AI is also not generally classified according to risk in the relevant frameworks and principles.